mmyros/mmyros.github.io/github_io/intro.md

 I am a postdoctoral fellow  at the National Institutes of Health, laboratory of NIMH director Joshua Gordon.
 There, I implant, infect, and stimulate the brains of mice in order to understand how brain regions communicate and to find novel ways to improve psychiatric conditions.
+After setting up a project's surgery and behavioral testing schedule, I work on ingesting and processing data and deploying generated visualization/statistics to an internal website.

 ## Interests
 * Rich data
 * Organization of robust data analysis pipelines
 * Spontaneous and perturbed brain activity

 ## Work principles
 * Industry-grade code for academia-grade research
 * Repoducible data analysis workflows without stifling innovation
-* Estimation statistics
+* Inferential statistics
+* Unit testing and command-line interface for every project
 * Carry every statistical/mental model to its breaking point and learn from how it breaks

 ## Organizational accomplishments at NIH